Currently Enrolled Students

 - College Board PROFILE and Noncustodial PROFILE (if your parents are divorced or separated) – You may use estimated information in order to meet applicable deadlines.
 Bates’ school code is 3076.
 Please note that the PROFILE and Noncustodial PROFILE are required only if you are requesting institutional financial aid from Bates.
 You do not need to complete these forms if you are requesting only federal financial aid (a student loan, for example.)

 - Free Application for Federal Student Aid (FAFSA) – Bates’ FAFSA school code is 002036.
-Please note that the FAFSA is required regardless of whether you are requesting institutional or federal financial aid.
+Please note that the FAFSA is required if you are requesting institutional or federal financial aid, but is the only form required if you are requesting only federal financial aid (a student loan, for example.)

 - Student Non-Filer Statement (PDF) - if the student is not required to file a federal income tax return